 This summer Toronto ran another gun buy-back program.
 These programs allow people to surrender their firearms to the police in exchange for cash.
 Generally speaking, we believe that communities are safer when there are fewer guns, thus these programs are often viewed positively.
-But do they really work?
+But do gun amnesty programs really work?

 We take a look at some of the main criticisms and support for gun amnesty programs to try and answers this question.